TheAICommand Brief

 APRA

 Australian Prudential Regulation Authority.
-The statutory authority that regulates the Australian financial services industry under the Banking Act, Insurance Act, and Superannuation Industry (Supervision) Act.
+The statutory authority that regulates the Australian financial services industry.

 FNOL

 First Notice of Loss.
-The initial report made to an insurer following a loss, theft, injury, or damage.
-The point at which claims triage and reserving start.
+The initial report made to an insurance provider following a loss, theft, or damage of an insured asset.

 FWC

 Fair Work Commission.
-Australia's national workplace relations tribunal, with jurisdiction over unfair dismissal, general protections, and enterprise agreements.
+Australia's national workplace relations tribunal.

-AI systems that generate text, images, audio, or other media in response to prompts.
-Distinct from traditional predictive models.
+Generative Artificial Intelligence.
+AI systems capable of generating text, images, or other media in response to prompts.

 GRC

 Governance, Risk, and Compliance.
-An integrated discipline covering board governance, enterprise risk management, and regulatory compliance.
+An integrated strategy for managing an organisation's overall governance, enterprise risk management, and compliance with regulations.

 Shadow AI

-Unsanctioned or unmanaged use of AI tools by staff outside the organisation's IT and security oversight.
-Common at the consumer endpoint.
+The unsanctioned or unmanaged use of artificial intelligence tools by employees outside of IT or security oversight.

 TPRM

 Third-Party Risk Management.
-The discipline of assessing and controlling risks introduced by vendors and service providers.
+The process of analysing and controlling risks presented to an organisation by its third-party vendors or service providers.

 WC

-Workers compensation.
-The system of statutory insurance providing wage replacement and medical benefits to workers injured in the course of employment.
+Workers' Compensation.
+A form of insurance providing wage replacement and medical benefits to employees injured in the course of employment.

 6. References